symbolic-kg/PyClause/docs/feature/query_answering.rst

 Retrieving Results
 ~~~~~~~~~~~~~~~~~~

-The handler caches the results, but they will be deleted and overwritten when the ``calculate_answers(..)`` is invoked again.
+The handler caches the results until the ``calculate_answers(..)`` function is invoked again.
-The QAHandler can output the calculated candidates and their aggregated scores, depending on the selected aggregation function.
+The QAHandler can output the calculated candidates and their aggregated scores, depending on the selected aggregation function with ``qa_handler.aggregation_function`` .
 It can also output, for each candidate answer, the rules that predicted the candidate.

-Independent of how data was loaded and how queries were defined (strs or idx's), outputs can be written to file or obtained in Python and they be formatted as idx's or strings.
+Independent of how data was loaded and how queries were defined (strs or idx's), outputs can be written to a file or obtained in Python and they can be formatted as idx's or strings.

 **Outputting candidates and scores**